nphorsley59/reference-materials/README.md

 2. Keyboard-based interface: While the keyboard-based interface can be efficient, it can also be difficult to learn and remember all the shortcuts, especially for developers who are used to a mouse-based interface.
 3. Limited GUI capabilities: Vim's graphical user interface (GUI) is relatively basic compared to other text editors, which can make it less appealing to some developers.
 4. Limited features out of the box: Vim has fewer features out of the box compared to some other text editors, which can make it less appealing to some developers.

-Overall, Vim is a powerful and versatile text editor that offers many benefits.
-However, its steep learning curve and keyboard-based interface can be challenging for new users, and its limited GUI capabilities and features out of the box may make it less appealing to some developers. <br>

 ### Additional Resources
 [https://intellipaat.com/blog/what-is-pycharm/](https://intellipaat.com/blog/what-is-pycharm/) <br>